mqrieck/tetrahedron_test.cpp/README.md

 This simple question has a surprisingly complicated, yet still tractable (in a sense), answer.
 The details for the case when the base triangle is acute have been completely worked out.
 Acute_Triangle_Case.pdf is a fact sheet for this case.
 For an obtuse base triangle, the story is more complicated, but much progress has been made here too.

-**Recent news:** There is now a link to a video that discusses this and a related problem, and a link to the Mathematica notebook in that video, and a "four problems" fact sheet covering the same material.
+**Recent news:** There is now a link to a video that discusses this and a related problem, and a link to the Mathematica notebook used in that video, and a "four problems" fact sheet covering the same material.

 **Older material:**